 You can find general information about moving to the UK on the UK Government Visas and Immigration page.

 If you are intending to claim asylum in the UK, you can find information about asylum from Transgender Europe, Stonewall UK, UK Lesbian & Gay Immigration Group (UKLGIG) (who also support trans and intersex people), and the UK government.
 Transgender Europe also have a guide to your rights that covers asylum.
+Micro Rainbow provide support for housing LGBTI asylum seekers and refugees, and have a helpline and email address you can contact.

 Accessing gender services in the UK